 Yes it is!
-We'd like to say a big thank you to Andrew for sharing with us!
-If you're interested in learning more, be sure to check out the other interviews we''ve published in our Plant-Based Interviews section.
+I'd like to say a big thank you to Andrew for sharing his story.
+If you're interested in learning more, be sure to check out the other interviews I've published in the Plant-Based Interviews section.

 The information on this website is designed for educational purposes only.
 It is not intended to substitute for informed medical advice or care for adults or children.
 You should not use this information to diagnose or treat health problems or illnesses without first consulting your doctor.